Interactive conversations that transform relationships, positively impact campus culture, and create informed community change.

 “Dialogue is a process of genuine interaction through which human beings listen to each other deeply enough to be changed by what they learn.
 Each makes a serious effort to take others’ concerns into their own picture, even when disagreement persists.
 No participant gives up their identity, but each recognizes enough of the other’s valid human claims so that they will act differently toward the other.”

 – Hal Saunders, board chair and founder, Sustained Dialogue Institute

 Senior Middle East diplomat and a key drafter of the Camp David Peace Accords

-Semester-long Dialogue Opportunities for Spring Semester 2018
+Semester-long Opportunities for Fall Semester 2019

 Hollins University is among the more than 40 colleges and universities that are a part of Sustained Dialogue (SD), a dialogue-to-action process that brings small groups of students, faculty, and staff from widely different backgrounds together for a semester of deep discussion.
 These interactive classes will be led by trained faculty, staff and student facilitators and focus on deep listening, building relationships, and working across differences to create informed community change.

 Classes will meet Wednesdays from 1:10 – 2:40 p.m. in the Dana Science Building with the first class starting on Wednesday, September 4.

 Students: Sustained Dialogue will offer two 2-credit courses.

 To receive academic credit, students should register online for one of the following:

 (Fall 2019) Intro to Sustained Dialogue – UNIV 125 (2.0 credits) Topic: Open Diversity & Inclusivity (Dana 113)